Dwarfing the Giants

 A brown dwarf atmosphere is easier to study than that of an exoplanet, which is typically obscured in the blinding light of its parent star.
-But to study brown dwarfs you first have to find them.
-Their dim light makes this difficult, and eventually the visible light left over from their birth fades completely beyond the red end of the visible spectrum, and they emit only infrared light.
+However, dim brown dwarfs can also be difficult to find; eventually the visible light left over from their birth fades completely beyond the red end of the visible spectrum, and they emit only infrared light.

 Difficult to detect, brown dwarfs hint at the many undiscovered wonders the universe still holds, hidden for centuries beyond the bounds of visible light.
 Much of the mass that holds the universe together with its gravity has thus far been undetectable and is known as dark matter.
 In 2021, the James Webb Space Telescope will continue the work of NASA’s Hubble Space Telescope and infrared Spitzer Space Telescope in probing the furthest and “darkest” regions of the universe.
 Webb will see farther and in higher resolution, with unprecedentedly powerful infrared cameras and spectrographs.
 When Hubble launched, the only planets we knew of were those in our own solar system.
 There were no images of brown dwarfs.
 Webb will take a detailed look at the atmospheres of brown dwarfs and exoplanets, determining their temperatures and chemical compositions.